smxi/php-html-mime-mail/README.txt

 All patches should be tested in real production situations, not just local servers.

-Note: I was never any good at the old PHP class programming, so some of the code in this class is a bit of a mystery to me.
-Nor am I particularly good at current PHP class syntax and best practices, so if you spot something that seems wrong and which should be cleaned up, by all means, let me know, submit a patch, a pull request, etc, but always remember, the existing functionality can never be changed without prior discussion and approval because this is used commercially in a live setting.
+Note: If you spot something that seems wrong and which should be cleaned up, by all means, let me know, submit a patch, a pull request, etc, but always remember, the existing functionality can never be changed without prior discussion and approval because this is used actively and heavily.